aws-samples/ipfs-cluster-fargate/README.md

 <img src="https://ipfscluster.io/cluster/svg/cluster_cube_illustr.svg" width="200">
 </p>

-# Welcome to CDK Python project for IPFS Cluster on ECS Fargate!
+# Welcome to IPFS Cluster on ECS Fargate!

-A python CDK project to deploy IPFS Cluster on ECS Fargate.
+A CloudFormation template (`ipfscluster-cf-final.template`) and a python CDK script to deploy IPFS and IPFS Cluster on ECS Fargate.

 Pleare refer to the [AWS Blog](https://aws.amazon.com/blogs/containers/deploying-ipfs-cluster-using-aws-fargate-and-amazon-efs-one-zone/) for more details.

 ## IMPORTANT